cronvel/async-kit/documentation.md

 	}
 ] ) ;

-// Change the plan, each jobs should finished in 200ms plan.timeout( 200 ) ;
+// Change the plan, each job should terminate within 200ms plan.timeout( 200 ) ;

 // Exec stage